FaroukDaboussi0/GhostText-AI/readme.md

 - ⚡ Remote Professionals & Freelancers – Chat faster and smarter in multilingual environments.

-# 🚀 Why Use GhostText Enhancer?
+# 🚀 Why Use GhostText?
 - ✅ Real-Time Editing – Rewrite, translate, or polish your writing inside any website.

 - 🔧 Fully Configurable – Choose your tone, language, and rewrite style.